-Described as a ‘pretty manor place’ in 1533 by the King’s Antiquary and in 1796 as ‘one of the greatest curiosities in the country’ by Samuel Rudder, Ellenborough Park’s position in the county’s archives dates
+Described as a ‘pretty manor place’ in 1533 by the King’s Antiquary and ‘one of the greatest curiosities in the country’ in 1796 by Samuel Rudder, Ellenborough Park has held a revered position in the county’s archives for more than 500 years.

 The many layers of history at Ellenborough Park are personified by the overlying centuries of oak beams, stone fireplaces and intricate stained glass that adorn the hotel.
 If we look at the Ellenborough era, when in 1833 the 1st Earl of Ellenborough and former Governor General of India purchased the estate as his home, you can see how this fine property gained its current name.

 In 1947, a Miss Bellamy opened the Oriel Private School for Girls on the site.
 This ran for 25 years until the school and property were sold again to become the Hotel De La Bere, which closed in 2008.

 The restoration of Ellenborough Park commenced early the same year and took three years to complete.
 The vision was to transform a dated hotel by breathing new life into its historical elements and intersperse within it the modern luxuries of the world’s finest hotels.

 In our seventh year of being Ellenborough Park, we started an extensive refurbishment.
 The aim of which was to not only rejuvenate the property, but to offer an experience that would delight all guests who visit the hotel.
 Cheltenham welcomes visitors from all over the world, and to keep our hotel at the exquisite standard that our guests expect, we made the decision to modernise and restore our public areas, in keeping with our history and heritage.